 You're going to need the best criminal defense attorney you can find.
 Of course, I put myself in that category, or I wouldn't be talking about this:

-I've done many things for my clients depending on the facts and circumstances of the case and on whether we've got a good chance to beat the prosecutors.
+I've done many things for my clients, depending on the facts and circumstances of the case and whether we have a good chance of beating the prosecutors.

 Review of the Best Defense Strategy in Murder Cases